 Prepare the roadway geometric design for the project using the design standards and criteria that are most appropriate based on design speed, functional classification, design traffic volumes, right-of-way, and aesthetics.
 The design elements shall include, but not be limited to, the horizontal and vertical alignments, cross sectional elements, roadside safety, intersections and interchanges.
+This project shall be designed using 3R procedures and geometric design criteria, unless otherwise noted in this exhibit.

-2. CRITERIA (ULTIMATE DESIGN)
+2.0 CRITERIA

-Classify the terrain as rolling on all routes within the scope of work.
+Classify the terrain as level on all routes within the scope of work.

-2.1 Functional Classification and Design Speed
+2.1 Functional Classification